Precoding: Precoding for Multi-user MIMO Systems

-In multi-user MIMO, a multi-antenna transmitter communicates simultaneously with multiple receivers (each having one or multiple antennas).
+In multi-user MIMO, a multi-antenna transmitter communicates simultaneously with multiple user's receiver (each having one or multiple antennas).
 This is known as space-division multiple access (SDMA).
 From an implementation perspective, precoding algorithms for SDMA systems can be sub-divided into linear and nonlinear precoding types.
 The capacity achieving algorithms are nonlinear, but linear precoding approaches usually achieve reasonable performance with much lower complexity.
 Linear precoding strategies include maximum ratio transmission (MRT), zero-forcing (ZF) precoding, and transmit Wiener precoding.
 There are also precoding strategies tailored for low-rate feedback of channel state information, for example random beamforming.
 Nonlinear precoding is designed based on the concept of dirty paper coding (DPC), which shows that any known interference at the transmitter can be subtracted without the penalty of radio resources if the optimal precoding scheme can be applied on the transmit signal.

 While performance maximization has a clear interpretation in point-to-point MIMO, a multi-user system cannot simultaneously maximize the performance for all users.
 This can be viewed as a multi-objective optimization problem where each objective corresponds to maximization of the capacity of one of the users.
 The usual way to simplify this problem is to select a system utility function; for example, the weighted sum capacity where the weights correspond to the system's subjective user priorities.
 Furthermore, there might be more users than data streams, requiring a scheduling algorithm to decide which users to serve at a given time instant.